 I’ve been planning to write about wine tourism for a while.
 To talk about the sheer pleasure of visiting vineyards, trying the wines, and learning a bit about different varieties and customs associated with wine.
 So where better to start than with my recent forays into wine tourism in Cyprus.

 An Ancient Wine Tradition

 Cyprus is blessed with ideal conditions for viticulture, particularly in the central region of the Troodos Mountains.
 It is an ancient tradition: archaeologists have found flasks used in wine production almost 6000 years ago.
 The Cyprus grape is even mentioned in the Old Testament.

-The importance of wine in the classical era is shown by the fact that the Pafos Archaeological Site, on the west coast of Cyprus, has a whole house dedicated to Dionysus, the Greek god of wine.
+The importance of wine in the classical era is shown by the fact that the Pafos Archaeological Park, on the west coast of Cyprus, has a whole house dedicated to Dionysus, the Greek god of wine.
 This is a Roman villa from the 2nd century which is full of mosaics, including pictures of Dionysus revealing the secret of wine, and quaffing from his own cup while tempting a nymph with a bunch of grapes.
 There is even a mosaic with two drunken shepherds, the earliest known depiction of drunkenness.

 One of the most famous Cypriot wines is Commanderia, which is listed in the Guinness Book of Records as the oldest named wine in the world.
 This is a rich, sweet dessert wine, also used as a communion wine in Cypriot churches.
 King Richard I of England is reputed to have drunk Commanderia at his wedding in Limassol in 1191, and to have declared it “the wine of kings and the king of wines”.